bhejhedayah/Launcher3/README.md

 # Launcher3
 First open source android launcher (More feature will be added soon.)

+# TODO List

+- Add scrollbar wirh alphabeth
+- Add home screen shortcut
+- Add some animation

 # License

-Copyright 2019 Bhe Jhe Dayah (Novo Indonesia)
+Copyright 2019 Bhe Jhe Dayah

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.